Eurovision Song Contest 2025: Flag policy

 The flag policy was updated for 2025, with competing artists allowed to display only the flag of the country they represent in official capacities – including onstage, in the green room, Turquoise Carpet, and the Eurovision Village.
 On the other hand, the policy overturned a previous ban for the audience, allowing the display of any flag permitted under Swiss law, including pride flags, Palestinian flags, and the flag of Europe.
 While accepting the policy, Dutch broadcaster AVROTROS stated that it would push for changes for the following year's contest; the broadcaster had earlier met with LGBTQ+ advocacy group COC Nederland, which called the ban on pride flags for competing artists "outrageously ridiculous".
 Glenn Micallef, the European Union (EU)'s cultural commissioner, also criticised similar restrictions on displaying the EU flag for competing artists.

 Contest overview

-Changes to the process of revealing the semi-final qualifiers were implemented with this year's edition.
+Changes to the process of revealing the semi-final qualifiers were implemented for this edition only.
 For the first nine qualifiers, countries would be called in sets of three via split-screen, with one progressing to the final at a time.
 The final qualifier would then be announced while the hosts are onscreen.